 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-Rather than grabbing a can out of the pantry, or running to the store because you don’t have said can, try building your own soup!
-It’s much easier than you might think!
-We’ve got some great tips on how to make soup from scratch.
-You’ll use whatever ingredients that you have on hand in your pantry, fridge and freezer and shelf cook the best soup that you’ve ever had!
+Rather than grabbing a can out of the pantry, or running to the store because you don't have said can, try building your own soup!
+It's much easier than you might think!
+We've got some great tips on how to make soup from scratch.
+You'll use whatever ingredients that you have on hand in your pantry, fridge, and freezer and shelf cook the best soup you've ever had!
 So are you ready to get to it?!